betheden/hebrew-grammar/content/suffix_pronominal.rst

 Attached to a :ref:`noun<noun>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When attached to a noun, a pronominal suffix functions as a personal pronoun in a :ref:`construct relationship<state_construct-chain>`
+When attached to a noun, a pronominal suffix functions as a personal pronoun in a :ref:`construct relationship<state_construct-construct-chain>`
 with the noun to which it is attached.
 Very often, the pronoun functions as a possessive
 :ref:`attributive adjective<adjective-attributive>` indentifying the person(s) or thing(s) in possession of that noun.